-Type of Load Load chargeable (as %age of NAV) Exit If redeemed within 1 year (365 days) from the date of allotment: 1% If redeemed after 1 year (365 days) from the date of allotment: NIL
+Type of Load Load chargeable (as %age of NAV) 0.25% If units Redeemed or Switched Out within 15 days from the date of allotment.
+Nil after 15 Days.

 For any change in exit load, AMC will issue an addendum and display it on the website/Investor Service Centres.